Significant-Gravitas/AutoGPT/docs/content/server/new_blocks.md

 6. **Update tests when changing block behavior**: If you modify your block, ensure the tests are updated accordingly.

-By following these guidelines, you can create robust, testable blocks that enhance the AutoGPT Agent Server's capabilities while ensuring reliability and consistency, even for blocks with non-deterministic outputs.
+By following these steps, you can create new blocks that extend the functionality of the AutoGPT Agent Server.